 There are two ways you need to consider when looking to edify your team – and they are public edification (in front of others) and private edification (just you and your team member).
 Each have their place and the more you get to know your team members, the more you’ll understand how they prefer to be edified.

 Do you know how your team like to be edified and praised?

 What’s the next way you can edify someone this week?

 Can I encourage you that if you don’t really know how your team members like to receive praise and edification, then find out?
 It’ll be worth your while.
 You want to ensure your good intention is having the desired effect.
-(In the next article in this Servant Leadership series, I’ll be talking about two highly effective ways you can get to know your people at a greater level so you’re best able to serve them as the leader.
+(In the next blog in this Servant Leadership series, I’ll be talking about two highly effective ways you can get to know your people at a greater level so you’re best able to serve them as the leader.
 Stay tuned!)

 You need to build people to build your business.

-When you grow and empower your people through appreciation and edification, you prime and fuel your team for a winning performance.
+When you grow and empower your people through Appreciation and Edification, you prime and fuel your team for a winning performance.

 How effectively are you utilising the power of praise and edification in your business or the team you lead?

 Thank you for taking the time to read my blog.
 I trust it helps you build your leadership strength so you can live a better life!

 I talk further about this in my book, “The Dream Is Everything”.